cryptobuks1/Computo-Distribuido/Unidad1/README.md

 - Network failures:
 There are a large number of ways in which the network can fail and lose large numbers of packets, you can have routing problems, network congestion and cause network collapse, there are countless things that can fail in the network, the number of failures can increase if you have a very large distributed system that connects in several countries,

+--How a loss of connection to the distributed system affects.
+The network consists of interconnected nodes which communicate with each other if some of the nodes fail can lose communication with other nodes and affect the entire network, due to partitions in the nodes.

+--A distributed system minimizes the failure of network falls, separating the connection into several groups of nodes in which if any failure can be connected to other nodes of the group or to another group while trying to recover the defective node.